plumberz/plumberz.github.io/README.md

 ## Comparison

+#### Types

-Since Tubes is inspired by Pipes, many base types and functions of the library have a corresponding on in the other library.
+Since Tubes is inspired by Pipes, many base types and functions of the library have a corresponding type in the other library.

 | *Pipes*  	| *Tubes*                                            	|
 |----------	|----------------------------------------------------	|